Digital (Joy Division song)

-"Digital" is a song by the band Joy Division, originally released on the 1978 double 7-inch EP entitled A Factory Sample.
-It was later featured on the 1981 compilation album Still, the 1988 compilation album Substance, and the 1997 box set Heart and Soul.
+"Digital" is a song by English post-punk band Joy Division, originally released on the 1978 double seven-inch EP entitled A Factory Sample.
+It was later featured on the 1981 compilation album Still, the 1988 compilation album Substance and the 1997 box set Heart and Soul.

 The track was recorded in the band's first session with Martin Hannett as a producer.
 Recording took place at Cargo Studios in Rochdale, Lancashire on 11 October 1978.

 It was the last song ever performed by Joy Division, as it was the final song of the last gig recorded on 2 May 1980 at Birmingham University, just before the suicide of the band's singer Ian Curtis.
-The entire concert was released on the Still album in 1981, and is also notable for including one of only three known recordings of Ceremony.
+The entire concert was released on the Still album in 1981; it is also notable for including one of only three known recordings of "Ceremony".

 Other media

-The song features in the films 24 Hour Party People and Control, where Tony Wilson sees the band play for the first time.
+The song is featured in the films 24 Hour Party People and Control, when Tony Wilson sees the band play for the first time.

-The song was used prominently by the BBC during their coverage of the 2005 Six Nations rugby tournament.
-Not only was it used in the 2005 Six Nations championships, but it is still used in the BBC's coverage of all international rugby.
-It is also used for Sky's coverage of the UEFA Champions League.